Crazy Hits

 Crazy Hits is the debut studio album by the Crazy Frog, released on 25 July 2005.
 It is a collection of songs mixed with the Crazy Frog ringtone, including the remix of the song "Axel F" which appeared in the 1984 film Beverly Hills Cop and "Popcorn".

 The Crazy Christmas Edition of the album was released on November 25 with an alternate cover and several holiday-themed bonus tracks.
 This edition charted in the UK at #75.
 There was also a similar release titled Crazy Winter Hits 2006 with a selection of rarities and remixes, released only in Russia and Ukraine.

 Reception

 It debuted at number one on the New Zealand Top 40 Album Chart, and reached number five on the UK Albums Chart, number 18 in Australia, and number 19 on the U.S. Billboard 200 Albums Chart.

-Despite its mainstream success, it is, as of November 2021, ranked number 203 on Rate Your Music's "Bottom Albums of All-time" list.